ferrara-dev/dietplanner/dietplanner/README.md

 - [ ] Fix loading screens
 - [ ] Fix alert message in login & signup view
-- [ ] Style UpdateForm view
+- [x] Style UpdateForm view
-- [ ] Fix styling and functionalities in IngredientSearch and IngredientDetails
+- [x] Fix styling and functionalities in IngredientSearch and IngredientDetails
     - Add functionality to sort ingredient search results by nutrients
     - Add functionality to see how total nutrients in current meal is affected by adding an ingredient directly from ingredient details
-- [ ] Add functionality to track progress
+- [x] Add functionality to track progress
     - Store all updates together and current mealplan with timestamp
     - Functionality to revert your meal plan to how it was at any given update
-    - Add charts etc to visualise the users progress in user profile (planning to do so in a sidebar on the right)
+    - Add charts etc to visualise the users progress in user profile

 ### Installation & setup
 ***